dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Andrew Freed Blogs](https://developer.ibm.com/watson/blog/author/afreed/) - Andrew has done some thinking about cognitive testing, his blog posts will give you some insight into solid testing approaches.
 - [Cognitive Quality Assurance \- An Introduction](https://brainsteam.co.uk/2016/03/29/cognitive-quality-assurance-an-introduction/) and [Cognitive Quality Assurance \- Performance Metrics](https://brainsteam.co.uk/2016/05/29/cognitive-quality-assurance-pt-2-performance-metrics/) - both authored by James Ravenscroft, with some good advice and introduction to the concepts of accuracy, precision, recall, and confusion matrices.
 - [Watson Cognitive Testing Framework](https://github.com/joe4k/wdcutils/) - a great set of Python Notebooks for measuring the performance of NLC, Discovery, Conversation, R&R, and Visual Recognition.
+Also check out the blog post, [Train and evaluate custom machine learning models of Watson Develper Cloud](https://developer.ibm.com/dwblog/2017/machine-learning-custom-models-watson-developer-cloud/), which introduces this framework and discusses how to use it.

 ## Watson/Bluemix Security Concerns
 There are some very real security implications that you will have to consider when developing applications and systems that use the IBM Cloud, and the Watson services hosted on that cloud.